alpha29/BindCraft_mess/README.md

 # BindCraft

+cbrown - This fork of BindCraft has been modified to run outside of Google Colab, via CLI.
+This is really just [this](https://github.com/hgbrian/biomodals/blob/main/modal_bindcraft.py) with all the convenience of Modal removed.  details details fill me in later

 ![alt text](https://github.com/martinpacesa/BindCraft/blob/main/pipeline.png?raw=true)

 Simple binder design pipeline using AlphaFold2 backpropagation, MPNN, and PyRosetta.
 Select your target and let the script do the rest of the work and finish once you have enough designs to order!